XMB5/PaperFlood/README.md

 ## Conecpt
 Overall, PaperFlood uses [cross-site printing](https://hacking-printers.net/wiki/index.php/Cross-site_printing).

-### Raw Printing
-First, you must understand how [raw printing](https://hacking-printers.net/wiki/index.php/Port_9100_printing) works.
-If a printer receives a TCP connection to port 9100, the printer will follow the commands send to it in a native format.
-If no valid commands are sent, the printer seems prints all the bytes it receives.

 ## Procedure
 1. use [WebRTC to get your local IP address](https://github.com/diafygi/webrtc-ips)
 2. use your local IP address to guess other local IP addresses on the same network